Choosing the best GRE prep course is a real struggle.

 Since paying a lumpsum amount on prep courses is a big step, Kaplan offers free classes that you can try to experience the Kaplan course curriculum.

-You do not have to pay for any free classes and use it as a free trial!
+You do not have to pay for any free classes and use them as a free trial!
+You can also save a few bucks on your purchase with our exclusive Kaplan discount code.

 Regarding the pricing in Princeton Review, you get more options than Kaplan.
 You can attend Princeton Review in person to get a classroom experience.